mikeybeck/wordpress-string-locator/README.md

 ## Changelog ##

 mikeybeck: Added filename searching.
 Not optional; filenames are now searched as well as inside files
+		   Also added file delete function.
+I kinda feel like I might have added in some big security holes here, so USE WITH CAUTION AND AT YOUR OWN RISK!

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/Clorith/wordpress-string-locator/trend.png)](https://bitdeli.com/free "Bitdeli Badge")